The Clear Edge

 The operators who avoided cash crises and payroll panic didn’t get lucky — they ran this cash flow system before it broke.
 Upgrade to premium and stay ahead of every cash decision.

-The Monthly Cash Flow System creates predictability in your cash position, preventing crises and unlocking trapped capital for growth investments.
+The Monthly Cash Flow System gives you a clear view of your cash position so you can avoid crises and unlock trapped capital for growth investments.

-Here’s the gap: 73% of businesses at this stage have 23-28% trapped capital—money earned but not accessible due to invoice terms, payment processing delays, annual contracts paid monthly, or refund reversals.
-That’s $20K-$30K at any moment locked in timing gaps.
+At this stage, about 73% of businesses have 23-28% of their capital trapped—money they have earned but cannot use yet because of invoice terms, payment processing delays, annual contracts paid monthly, or refund reversals, which means $20K-$30K is often locked in timing gaps at any given moment.

 What you’ll build: